-Update our DTC program mission and vision to not only commit to diversity and inclusion but also, and importantly, to explicitly incorporate anti-racist pedagogies, scholarship, and practices while decentering whiteness in all facets of the program.
+Update our DTC department mission and vision to not only commit to diversity and inclusion but also, and importantly, to explicitly incorporate anti-racist pedagogies, scholarship, and practices while decentering whiteness in all facets of the department.

 - Ensure that the work of Black, Brown, and Indigenous scholars, artists, activists, and media producers is part of all of our classes.

 - Build professional connections and partnerships with Black, Brown, and Indigenous industry, non-profit, and community groups to provide activities, internships, and mentorship opportunities for students.